Cwarcup/notes/root/Algorithms-Masterclass/Algo-Data-Structures-bootcamp/README.md

   - Code Re-use in Linked Lists
   - Midpoint of Linked List
   - Circular Lists: Detecting Linked List Loops
+  - From Last: return the node 'n' from the end of the linked list

 Trees
   - Binary Search Tree (BST)